Lightweight Directory Access Protocol: StartTLS

 The StartTLS operation establishes Transport Layer Security (the descendant of SSL) on the connection.
 It can provide data confidentiality (to protect data from being observed by third parties) and/or data integrity protection (which protects the data from tampering).
 During TLS negotiation the server sends its X.509 certificate to prove its identity.
 The client may also send a certificate to prove its identity.
 After doing so, the client may then use SASL/EXTERNAL.
-By using the SASL/EXTERNAL, the client requests the server derive its identity from credentials provided at a lower level (such as TLS).
+By using SASL/EXTERNAL, the client requests the server derive its identity from credentials provided at a lower level (such as TLS).
 Though technically the server may use any identity information established at any lower level, typically the server will use the identity information established by TLS.

-Servers also often support the non-standard "LDAPS" ("Secure LDAP", commonly known as "LDAP over SSL") protocol on a separate port, by default 636.
+Servers also often support the non-standard LDAPS (secure LDAP, commonly known as LDAP over SSL) protocol on a separate port, by default 636.
 LDAPS differs from LDAP in two ways: